 - Confirmation - Show some information and ask the shopper to confirm they agree.

 - Signature - Show some information and ask the shopper to confirm by supplying their signature.

 - Menu - Show a multiple choice question and let the user select one of the answers.
 You can use this for NPS surveys, order lists, and such.

-- Digit - You'd typically use this to ask the shopper for their phone number.
+- Digit - You can use this to ask the shopper for zip code.
 Another example is a pay-at-table flow where you ask your staff for the table number.

 - Text - You'd typically use this to ask the shopper for their email address.

 For each input type, we provide predefined elements to show on the terminal display, and fields that you need to populate with your own text.
 The user enters a response with the terminal keypad or the on-screen keyboard and buttons.